 Our instructors are experienced professionals who are trained and certified by Sail Canada and other recognized Worldwide boat training organizations.
 They are fully committed to providing you with the skills and understanding to enjoy this wonderful sport while also ensuring that your learning experience is both fun and memorable.
 These instructors have sailed many of the world’s best cruising destinations and they will be more than happy to share their experiences with you.
 Some of them have also raced sailboats at the local, national and international levels.
 We’re also very proud of the fact that in 2017, no other Sail Canada recognized sailing school in Ontario certified more people in the “Learn-to-Cruise” (keelboat) system than Advantage Boating.

 Ron Schute is the very proud owner of Ottawa based Advantage Boating.
 Ron formed Advantage Boating in 1992.
-The company has since grown into Canada’s top adult sailing school, boasting thousands of graduates and a fleet of 20 vessels, with programs offered across Canada and in the Caribbean.
+The company has since grown into Canada’s top adult sailing school, boasting thousands of graduates and a fleet of 20 vessels, with programs offered across Canada, in the Caribbean and Worldwide.

 Ron’s sailing career began at the age of 7 in a styrofoam sailboat called a Sunfish.
 At 9 years old, he graduated to a Jr. Club boat called a Cadet.
 They were shaped like a shoe box and plowed rather than plied the waters.
 Neither pretty nor quick, Ron quickly yearned for something bigger and faster.
 Bigger and faster he got!